wise-coders/salesforce-jdbc-driver/README.md

 ## Download JDBC Driver Binary Distribution

-[Available here](http://www.dbschema.com/jdbc-drivers/SalesfoceJdbcDriver.zip).
+[Download here](http://www.dbschema.com/jdbc-drivers/SalesfoceJdbcDriver.zip).
 Unpack and include all jars in your classpath.
 The driver is compatible with Java 8.

 ## Hot to Test the JDBC Driver